-- that the Earth has a structure with three main layers. - how fold mountains are created and examples of fold mountains. - how earthquakes are caused by tectonic plates and where they are located. - about a Turkish volcano - how volcanoes are formed. - that volcanoes can be classified into different types. - the impact of earthquakes and volcanoes on the environment and human settlements. - how communities can protect themselves from volcanoes. - the Borrowdale landscape was shaped by volcanic activity.
+- that the Earth has a structure with three main layers. - how fold mountains are created and examples of fold mountains. - how earthquakes are caused by tectonic plates. - how volcanoes are formed. - that volcanoes can be classified into different types. - the impact of earthquakes and volcanoes on the environment and human settlements. - · how communities can protect themselves from volcanoes. - the Borrowdale landscape was shaped by volcanic activity.

-volcano, erupt, earthquake, tremor, tectonic plate, crust, mantle, core, lava, magma, active, dormant, extinct, infrastructure, evacuation
+volcano, erupt, earthquake, tremor, tectonic plate, crust, mantle, core, lava, magma, active, dormant, extinct, infrastructure, evacuation viewing extinct volcanoes in Borrowdale and climbing a mountain in the Lake District.